 Final Words On How Big Do Amano Shrimps Get

-There’s a misconception that Amano shrimps only rely on eating algae, but it is not true.
+There’s a misconception that amano shrimps only rely on eating algae, but it is not true.
 Even though algae is their first choice of food, they will also eat different food in their habitat to grow.
-Calcium enriched foods are the ones they require the most, as they have to develop shells every time after molting.
-Only after months of molting, they reach their full growth, i.e., up to 3 inches.
+Calcium-enriched foods are the ones they require the most, as they have to develop shells every time after molting.
+Only after months of molting, do they reach their full growth, i.e., up to 3 inches.